Facial Recognition Technology

 Why is Facial Recognition important?

 Analyzing facial features is widely used in border control and security settings to prevent unauthorized entry into sensitive locations such as government buildings, corporate offices, or military installations.
 So it plays an ever more important role in securing society from harm.
+It can also help effectively identify and locate missing persons.
 Facial identification is also favored in many cases because it does not require close proximity to the subject.

 Facial identification generally involves mapping “nodes” on an individual’s face to create what is known as a “faceprint.”
 This functions just like a fingerprint, and includes things like the position of an individual’s eyes and nose – creating a set of data which is unique to each person.
 Most face-based recognition systems use advanced cameras to capture images of subjects, which are then compared to existing faceprints on a centrally stored database.
 And with error rates below 1%, it’s one of the most accurate recognition options available, whether you use it for security or market research purposes.